chef/mixlib-install/README.md

 ```

 ### Unstable channel specs
 Some spec examples are tagged `:unstable` and can only run when connected to Chef's internal network.
 These are excluded by default.
-To run the `:unstable` tests run: `bundle exec rspec --tag unstable`.
+To run the `:unstable` tests run: `rake unstable`.

 ## Contributing